JonnyTran/jonnytran.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Science, University of Texas at Arlington, 2015
-* Ph.D in Computer Science, University of Texas at Arlington, August 2021 (expected)
+* Ph.D in Computer Science, University of Texas at Arlington, Dec 2023

 Publications